 Click here to contact A-1 Miller's Performance Enterprises to place an order, send your parts for repairing, and/or for FREE professional and honest technical customer service assistance and support and payment options.
 Please contact A-1 Miller's if you need a part or parts, or service(s) performed that's not listed or mentioned in this website.

 A-1 Miller's Professional Valve Repair Service for Kohler Engine Model K361 Cylinder Head.
-This service is for an engine that does not blow blue smoke out the exhaust and burn oil.
+This service is for an engine that does not blow blue smoke out the exhaust and burn/consume oil.
 Performing a professional valve job restores full compression, which allows the engine to start quicker, idle smoothly without stalling, and (if the ignition timing and carburetor adjustments are set correctly, too), it will produce full power at top governed speed.
 Click or tap here for cylinder head bolt torque specs.
 And if you've ever wondered how the K361 rocker arms receive plenty of oil to keep them lubricated, when the engine is running at full governed speed, internal air pressure from the downward stroke of the piston forces crankcase oil through the pushrod tubes onto the rocker arms.
+Prices may change without notice.
+[Top of Page] Prices are subject to change without notice.

-• Replace loose guide valve with an oversize O.D. guide. $40.00 each for parts and labor, plus return shipping & handing.
+• Repair loose valve guide (in head). $80.00 each for parts and labor, plus return shipping & handing.

-• Resurface head gasket mating surface to remove any warpage and restore flatness. $20.00 labor, plus return shipping & handing.
+• Resurface head gasket mating surface on a wide, flat sanding belt to remove any warpage and restore flatness. $40.00 labor, plus return shipping & handing.

 FYI - I found that the Kohler K361 18hp OHV cylinder head use the longer 1-3/4" (uncompressed length) valve springs with rotators, the same spring that certain K241, K301 and K321 use with a stamped retainer.
 And of course, certain K241, K301, K321, and all K341 use the shorter 1-9/16" spring with a rotator.
 The official Kohler parts manual says the K361 use the shorter 1-9/16" springs (with rotators), but apparently, it's wrong.
 It uses the longer 1-3/4" springs (with rotators).
 On all of the K361 engines that I've rebuilt, with the 1-3/4" springs and rotators installed, there is no coil bind.
 This is when the coils of the spring make contact with each other at full valve lift.
 I've had a customer send his K361 head to me for repairs, and when I spoke to him on the phone about his engine, he mentioned that the engine had always made a chattering/rattling sound at higher RPM and lacked sufficient power.
 He said he purchased the tractor used (with the same engine).
 So I checked the valve springs, and sure enough, it had the shorter ones (with rotators).
 Apparently, somebody (maybe the previous owner) worked on the cylinder head before, and for some reason, he installed the shorter valve springs.
 My customer was lucky it didn't drop a valve.
 That would've been a nightmare!
 But anyway, I installed a set of the longer 1-3/4" valve springs (with rotators).
 The valves felt stiffer when I pushed down on them with my hand, too. - Brian Miller